Employee Discipline: Arizona

 - Arizona employers should follow federal and state laws when investigating allegations of and disciplining employees for theft.
 See Theft.

-- Flagstaff has requirements pertaining to employee discipline.
+- Flagstaff and Tucson have requirements pertaining to employee discipline.
 See Local Requirements.